-- At HIU's primary website (www.hiu.edu), students may access general information about the University, news and updates, the academic catalog, library resources, financial aid information and application forms, and a variety of other resources and services. - Students "go to school" online by accessing a secondary website called "Hope Online" (http://hopeonline.edu).
-When students enroll in online courses, they receive a password and instructions for entering Hope Online.
+- At HIU's primary website (www.hiu.edu), students may access general information about the University, news and updates, the academic catalog, library resources, financial aid information and application forms, and a variety of other resources and services. - Students "go to school" online by accessing a secondary website called "Canvas Hope Online" (hiu.instructure.com).
+When students enroll in online courses, they receive a password and instructions for entering Canvas Hope Online.